the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-tips.md

 **5. Include some other accounts in your tweet**

 * Linking your tweet to other accounts using @ will mean you get more retweets and therefore will spread your tweet further.
-* It is a good idea to find other researchers and organisation that have large X followings.
+* It is a good idea to find other researchers and organisations that have large X followings.
 This gives your tweet the largest reach possible.

 **6. Add visuals**